vincc3/ROITool/ROI_Tool_readme.txt

+ROI.API:
+Folder "ROI.API"
-ROI.API: writen in .NET Core 3.1
+writen in .NET Core 3.1
+How To build: Use Visual Studio 2019 to open ROI.API.sln

 The following APIs are provided:
 1. Get total ROI results according to all options settings.
 POST http://host/ori